QuantEcon/lecture-source-py/source/rst/getting_started.rst

 * The option to mix in formatted text and mathematical expressions.

-Because of these possibilities, Jupyter is fast turning into a major player in the scientific computing ecosystem.
+Because of these features, Jupyter is now a major player in the scientific computing ecosystem.

 Here's an image showing execution of some code (borrowed from `here <http://matplotlib.org/examples/pylab_examples/hexbin_demo.html>`__) in a Jupyter notebook

 .. figure:: /_static/lecture_specific/getting_started/jp_demo.png

-You can find a nice example of the kinds of things you can do in a Jupyter notebook (such as include maths and text) `here <http://nbviewer.jupyter.org/github/QuantEcon/TaxSmoothing/blob/master/Tax_Smoothing_1.ipynb>`__.

 While Jupyter isn't the only way to code in Python, it's great for when you wish to